Constitutional Law

 Andrews v.
 Balt.
 City Police Dep’t will almost certainly appear before the 4th Circuit again.
 While the question in that case deals with whether a pen register application can cover use of a Hailstorm device, deeper questions surrounding the constitutionality of a Hailstorm search underlie every aspect of the litigation.
 The court will be faced with a police department that has a history of abusing discretion, and that has shielded the courts from its use of IMSI catchers for years, in a moment of increased public scrutiny of police practices and procedures.
 The 4th Circuit thus has a unique opportunity to create a level of increased accountability for law enforcement, and to change the trajectory of police surveillance strategies for years to come.

-Access Denied: Fifth Amendment Invoked to Prevent Law Enforcement from Accessing Phone
+Access Denied: Fifth Amendment Invoked to Prevent Law Enforcement From Accessing Phone

 Hunter Moss, MJLST Staffer